mreza0100/mamzi.net.github.io/pages/universe/god.md

 > [1P6](https://ethica.bc.edu/#/element/1D6) By God, I mean a being absolutely infinite—that is, a substance consisting in infinite attributes, of which each expresses eternal and infinite essentiality.

+TODO: rewrite the explanation of this sentence

-It's hard to understand what he meant by "substance" and "attributes", but in the context of this: he's talking about the nature itself, which is the cause of everything, and the essence of everything.
+But in the context of this: he's talking about the nature itself, which is the cause of everything, and the essence of everything.

 Attribute and substance do not has the same meaning as you think, if you are curious about it, you can read more about it here: [Building blocks of our universe](/universe/building-blocks/)